In this article, we will see that the conditional mood is very much used the same way in French as it is in English. How practical!

 C .
 “Could” Used as “Was not Able to”

 In English, “could” may be used as a conditional, but it may also be the auxiliary “can” in the past… So the French translation may be tricky!

 C’est un bon cheval, et il pourrait gagner la course.
 Malheureusement, hier, il n’a pas pu gagner parce que les autres chevaux étaient plus forts que lui.

 He’s a good horse, and he could/would be able to win the race.
 Unfortunately, yesterday, he couldn’t/wasn’t able to win because the other horses were better than him.

-Now this is long enough!
-But there is more: the French past conditional, used for many things but in particular to express regrets or blames in French: should have, could have, would have…
+This article is long enough, don’t you think!
+But there is more to French conditional: the French past conditional, used for many things but in particular to express regrets or blames in French: should have, could have, would have…